Mathnerd314/stroscot/docs/Commentary/Checklist.rst

 * differentiable: the `derivative <https://en.wikipedia.org/wiki/Fr%C3%A9chet_derivative>`__ is a function mapping a function :math:`f` to a linear operator :math:`A` such that :math:`\lim _{\|h\|\to 0}{\frac {\|f(x+h)-f(x)-Ah\|}{\|h\|}}=0`.
 * dynamic: eval is a function from strings to values (and optionally with an environment)
 * event driven: an ED program is some event handler functions, data binding event handlers to events, and a main loop function (provided by a library) that repeatedly checks for events and calls the matching event handler
-* generic functions are just functions
+* generic functions are just functions over a large domain
 * imperative programing:

   * commands can be represented as a tag (payload) plus a callback function returning another command
-  * mutable variables are using read and write functions on an implicitly passed/returned store.
+  * mutable variables are using read and modify functions on an implicitly passed/returned store.
   * procedures are functions from arguments to commands

 * Metaprogramming: